opentelekomcloud-docs/object-storage-service/doc/permissions-configuration-guide/source/permission_configuration_in_typical_scenarios/granting_permissions_to_multiple_iam_users_or_user_groups_under_the_account/granting_iam_user_groups_specific_permissions_on_a_folder.rst

 Procedure
 ---------

 #.
-Log in to the management console using a cloud service account.
+Log in to OBS Console using a cloud service account.

 #.
 On the top menu bar, choose **Service List** > **Management & Deployment** > **Identity and Access Management**.